Buses from Milan to Rome

 Just outside of Bologna your route will cut south, as you pass by rolling hills and nature reserves such as Reserve Naturale Contrafforte Pliocenico.
 The bus ride even takes you through the outskirts of Florence, at which point you’ll cross the historic Arno River.

-Is it safe to travel by bus from Milan to Rome right now?
+Is it safe to travel by bus from Milan to Rome during the COVID-19 pandemic?

 How long is the bus ride?

-The bus usually takes around 8 hours and 47 minutes to cover the 297 miles (477 kilometers) from Milan, MI to Rome, RM.
-However, the fastest bus only takes 7 hours and 25 minutes.
-The trip is definitely on the longer side, so plan to get comfortable on the bus.
-It's a good idea to bring water and snacks.
+The bus takes an average of 8 hours and 24 minutes to cover the 297 miles from Milan to Rome.
+However, the fastest bus only takes 7 hours and 10 minutes.
+It’s definitely on the longer side, so plan to get comfortable for a long road trip.
+Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-Because many passengers travel from Milan to Rome at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+Thursday is usually the day of the week when buses are busiest.
+If you are planning to travel on a Thursday, you should make sure to book tickets well in advance as they may sell out.

 When do the earliest and latest buses leave Milan?